 - Carefully reattach your hardware using your drill.

 - Be sure your cabinets are properly aligned and fit as they once did.
 If not, analyze what the issue is and adjust.
-Time and patience is what it takes to successfully complete your kitchen refresh project.
+Time and patience are what it takes to successfully complete your kitchen refresh project.

 Step 14: Touch-Ups and Remove Tape